aybugealtay/scATAcat_paper/README.md

     - Figures and output files resulting from the notebook runs

 - **Data**
     - Placeholder for the data folder.
-The content of this file can be access from Zenado:
+The content of data folder can be access from Zenado:

-All the files that are exceeding the limit are also in the same zenado repo:
+All the files that are exceeding the github file limit are also located in the same zenado repo: